Culture of Japan

 Japanese culture has changed greatly over the millennia, from the country's prehistoric Jōmon period, to its contemporary modern culture, which absorbs influences from Asia and other regions of the world.

 Since the Jomon period, ancestral groups like the Yayoi and Kofun, who arrived to Japan from Korea and China, respectively, have shaped Japanese culture.
 Rice cultivation and centralized leadership were introduced by these groups, shaping Japanese culture.
 Chinese dynasties, particularly the Tang dynasty, have influenced Japanese culture throughout history and brought it into the Sinosphere.
 After 220 years of isolation, the Meiji era opened Japan to Western influences, enriching and diversifying Japanese culture.
 Popular culture shows how much contemporary Japanese culture influences the world.
+As of 2023, Japan's overseas exports of cultural content recorded 5,776.9 billion yen.